 SOLICITATION REQUIREMENTS

-(The Following is the Required List - Agencies may add to this list if there are any additional requirements.)

 The solicitation responses will first be examined to determine if all requirements listed below have been addressed and whether further evaluation is warranted.
 Solicitation responses not meeting the requirements may be rejected as non-responsive.
 The requirements are as follows:

 Original Contractual Agreement Form signed manually in ink or by DocuSign;